 Conor Woodman has always been fascinated with crime, and he’s not the only one.
 Criminality, in its many forms, dominates TV dramas, the box office and the book charts, with criminals presented as lovable rogues and their transgressions glorified.
 However, the more time Conor spent with criminals, the more interested he became in what it really takes to commit crime.
 As a result, he has spent the last four years journeying around the globe, tracking some of the world's richest, and most unpleasant criminals.

 Conor’s hands-on approach - risky, brave, occasionally reckless – gives us his most daring reportage to date.
-In one breathtaking encounter after another, Conor Woodman’s THE SCAM HUNTER reveals a picture of the crooked underworlds you never knew existed and the real life criminals you never, ever want to meet in a darkened alley.
+In one breathtaking encounter after another, Conor Woodman’s SHARKS reveals a picture of the crooked underworlds you never knew existed and the real life criminals you never, ever want to meet in a darkened alley.

 Many of our favourite brands now openly espouse 'ethical' credentials, so how is it that they can import billions of pounds' worth of goods from the developing world every year while leaving the people who produce them barely scraping a living?
 Are they being cynically opportunistic?
 Or is it that global commerce will always be incompatible with the eradication of poverty?
 And, if so, are charity and fair trade initiatives the only way forward?